-- (1) A relevant person must carry out an assessment (a "business risk assessment") that estimates the risk of ML/FT on the part of the relevant person's business and customers. - (2) The business risk assessment must be - (a) undertaken as soon as reasonably practicable after the relevant person commences business; - (b) regularly reviewed and, if appropriate, amended so as to keep it upto-date; and - (c) documented in order to be able to demonstrate its basis.
+- (1) A relevant person must carry out an assessment (a "business risk assessment") that estimates the risk of ML/FT on the part of the relevant person's business and customers. - (2) The business risk assessment must be - (a) undertaken as soon as reasonably practicable after the relevant person commences business; - (b) regularly reviewed and, if appropriate, amended so as to keep it upto-date; and

-(3) The business risk assessment must have regard to all relevant risk factors including -

-- (a) the nature, scale and complexity of the relevant person's activities; - (b) the products and services provided by the relevant person; - (c) the persons to whom and the manner in which the products and services are provided; - (d) reliance on third parties for elements of the customer due diligence process; and - (e) technological developments.
+- (c) documented in order to be able to demonstrate its basis. - (3) The business risk assessment must have regard to all relevant risk factors including - (a) the nature, scale and complexity of the relevant person's activities; - (b) the products and services provided by the relevant person; - (c) the persons to whom and the manner in which the products and services are provided including whether the relevant person meets its customers; - reliance on third parties for elements of the customer due diligence process; and - (e) technological developments.